-3. The school district did not deny the Student FAPE by changing the placement from Middle School to Middle
+3. The school district did not deny the Student FAPE by changing the placement from Middle School to which the Student alleges is not the least restrictive environment.

 As stated herein above, the Student has a long history of behavioral issues at school.
 Although the school record of the Student's behavioral issues is extensive, not all incidents of inappropriate Student behavior are even recorded in the behavioral database, because some are successfully handled in the classroom or with special support services and don't warrant removal from the school setting.
 TE 78.
 From first grade through third grade the Student had 33 behavioral incidents serious enough for entry into the behavioral database.
 D 6, also TE 78.